Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 The specific risks for Australian buyers purchasing through online auction platforms include:

 Battery condition opacity: Lead-acid battery packs on three-to-four-year-old fleet carts may have 30–50% of original capacity remaining — but this is rarely disclosed in auction listings.
-Replacement battery packs can cost $1,500–$3,500 per unit, rapidly eroding any price advantage.
+Replacement battery packs can cost $1,500–$3,500 AUD per unit, rapidly eroding any price advantage.

-No pre-purchase inspection rights: Buyers are not permitted to inspect vehicles or have an independent mechanic inspect prior to purchase at some auction platforms, making it impossible to verify their condition independently.
+No pre-purchase inspection rights: Buyers are not permitted to inspect vehicles or have an independent mechanic inspect prior to purchase at some auction platforms, making it impossible to verify condition independently.

-Buyer's premium and transport costs: Auction platforms charge a buyer's premium (typically 10–15% plus GST) on top of the hammer price.
-Add interstate freight for carts sourced outside your state and the total acquisition cost can approach 85–90% of a dealer-supplied refurbished unit — with none of the warranty protection.
+Buyer's premium and transport costs: Auction platforms charge a buyer's premium — typically 10–15% plus GST — on top of the hammer price.
+Add interstate freight for carts sourced outside your state and the total acquisition cost can approach 85–90% of a dealer-supplied refurbished unit, with none of the warranty protection.

-GST Treatment
+GST treatment

 - Outright purchase: GST on the full purchase price is claimable as an input tax credit in the BAS period of acquisition (subject to the club being GST-registered and using the carts for taxable supplies).